April 11, 2026 · By Denis N.

 Five Questions to Find Where Your Admin Time Is Leaking

-These questions are worth sitting with honestly.
-They won't take long, but they'll tell you more about where your administrative time waste lives than a month of time-tracking software.
+Work through these honestly.
+Each takes under a minute, but together they'll tell you more about where your administrative time waste actually sits than a month of time-tracking software.

 1. How many systems does it take to complete a typical client job from start to finish?